sourceryinstitute/smart-pointers/README.md

 2. Implements the so-inherited `free` deferred binding.

-Because the reference-counting algorithm involves copying references in certain circumstances, the user type that extends s`ref_reference_t` should be a lightweight proxy for a more stateful entity stored elsewhere.
+Because the reference-counting algorithm involves copying references in certain circumstances, the user type that extends `ref_reference_t` should be a lightweight proxy for a more stateful entity stored elsewhere.
 For example, the user type might contain a Fortran `pointer` associated with some other object or it might contain a "shadow" object that serves as an identity tag for a larger object allocated